 Taxis

-Taxis are available on the center median fronting the terminal baggage claim areas.
-The fare from the airport to Waikiki during non-rush hour periods is about $40.00-$45.00, plus a baggage charge of 50 cents per bag.
-Fare is by meter only.
+Taxis are available on the centre median fronting the terminal baggage claim areas.
+The fare from the airport to Waikiki during non-rush hour periods is about $40.00-$45.00.
+Fare is by metre only.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.